siaomingjeng/Zabbix_VM_Monitoring/README.md

 # Zabbix_VM_Monitoring

 This is just a draft for VM monitoring!
+This is still in testing period!

 Zabbix VM Monitoring Daemon in Openstack Environment!